Prescribing Guidelines by Clinical Area

 - Patients presenting between 72 hours and 120 hours may be offered the choice of ulipristal acetate or intrauterine device and the risks and benefits of each method should be discussed with the patient.
 Ulipristal is licensed for emergency contraception within 120 hours (5 days) after UPSI.
 Pregnancy should be excluded before ulipristal is taken.
 EllaOne is excluded from the MHRA alert affecting ulipristal for uterine fibroid treatment.

 - Levonorgestrel remains the preferred emergency hormonal contraception option for breastfeeding parents.
-Please see the Breastfeeding Network and SPS Emergency contraception and breastfeeding.
+Please see the Breastfeeding Network and Specialist Pharmacy Service: Using emergency contraception during breastfeeding.
 The Cu-IUD remains a suitable option.

 - Please note that patients who have a BMI >26 or are greater than 70kg may require more than the standard 1.5mg dose of levonorgestrel.
 Consider double dose (3mg) or Cu-IUD or ulipristal.
 See FSRH Clinical Guideline: Emergency Contraception for more information.